Theo-Steiner/talk-svebcomponents/slides.md

   - `customElement: true`
 - `Component.element` property contains constructor
   - can be used to register custom element
+- <SvelteWcCounter/>
 - But it does not yet work quite like expected...
-  - <SvelteWcCounter/>

 </v-clicks>

 <!--
-As you just saw, building web components using vanilla JavaScript quickly turns your code into imperative spaghetti rather quickly.
+As you just saw, building web components using vanilla JavaScript turns your code into imperative spaghetti rather quickly.
 I don't have to tell you that svelte allows us to write the same functionality in way less, declarative code.
+Where we needed 40 lines earlier, we can get that same behavior with svelte in less than 10 lines of code.
 But how do we turn this svelte component into a custom element?
 [click] Literally all we have to do for this to work is adding `customElement: true` to the compiler settings in our svelte config.
 If we build our project now, an `element` property is newly added to the default export of our compiled svelte component.